Historical & Genealogical Society of Indiana County

 Blairsville, PA 15717

 Operated under the auspices of the Historical Society of the Blairsville Area (HSBA), the Museum was established in 1986 through the efforts of many individuals interested in preserving and promoting local heritage.
 Because of the Society’s efforts, Blairsville has become one of the best-documented towns in Indiana County.
-Open Tuesday – Saturday 10 am – 2 pm or by appointment
+Open Tuesday, Wednesday, Thursday and Friday 10:00 am - 2:00 pm or by appointment

 Homer-Center Historical Society, Inc.